GeoWerkstatt/qgis-custom-news-feed/README.md

 [pythonplugins]
 # # path to the news feed json-file.
 This setting wins - in the case it exists -  against the plugin setting.
 customnewsfeedpath=//share/folder/sample_news.json
+open_on_news=1|2   (possible values: 0: don't open panel if there are new news/ 2: open panel if there are new news)
 ```

 ## Debugging